Chicago (1927) Directed by Frank Urson (or maybe Cecil B. De Mille) Phyllis Haver, Victor Varconi, Eugene Pallette (118 min).

 The stage play Chicago, written by 30 year old Chicago Tribune newshound Maurine Watkins, debuted to great acclaim in 1926.
-A smash hit in its day, a silent film version was shot the following year, and then remade in 1942 starring Ginger Rogers as Roxie Hart, although the tale was somewhat sanitized by censorship of the Production Code.
-Although it predates that other great newspaper comedy, The Front Page by Ben Hecht and Charles McArthur, Chicago is in fact the original indictment of the tabloid press.
-Although Watkins fame has waned—Chicago is her only well know work—she refused to sell the rights to allow Bob Fosse and Gwen Verdon to make her play into a musical, permission they gained only after her death in 1969.
-Although overshadowed at its Broadway debut by A Chorus Line, the recent screen incarnation starring Renee Zellweger, Catharine Zeta Jones and John C. Reilly won the 2002 Best Picture Oscar.
+A smash hit in its day, a silent film version was shot the following year, and then remade in 1942 starring Ginger Rogers as Roxie Hart, although the tale was extremely sanitized by censorship of the Production Code.
+It predates that other great newspaper comedy, The Front Page by Ben Hecht and Charles McArthur, so Chicago is the original indictment of the tabloid press.
+Although Watkins' fame has waned—Chicago is her best known work—she refused to sell the rights to allow Bob Fosse and Gwen Verdon to make her play into a musical, permission was granted only after her death in 1969.
+Although overshadowed at its Broadway debut by A Chorus Line, the original production, closely linked with Fosse's distinct choreographic style, ran almost two years from 1975-1977.
+Revived in 1996, it holds a record for the longest running musical revival, beginning in 1996 and still running in 2020.
+The film version starring Renee Zellweger, Catharine Zeta Jones, Richard Gere and John C. Reilly won the 2002 Best Picture Oscar.

-Chicago celebrates the last great era of sensationalized crime, the 1920s.
+Chicago celebrates the previous great era of sensationalized crime, the 1920s.
 “Watkins’ play offers a bracing reminder that lurid crimes were as aggressively commercialized seventy years ago as they are today…downright uncanny in its anticipation of today’s news as entertainment culture” (Pauly).
-Few knew at the time that as a newspaperwoman, Watkins had been deeply complicit in the object of her satire.
-The Chicago Tribune articles that were so amusing and persuasive caused two probable murderesses to go free.
+Juries at the time were all male, and the newspapers covered the defendants like celebrities.
+It was said that a beautiful woman could never be convicted for murder in Chicago.
+Few knew at the time that in spite of presumed objectivity as a newspaperwoman, Watkins had been deeply complicit in the object of her satire.
+The Chicago Tribune articles were so amusing and persuasive they caused two probable murderesses to go free.
 Perhaps, this was why she was so reluctant to bring her 1920s hit back into the limelight for a new generation’s scrutiny.

 A cub reporter for the Chicago Tribune, Watkins was stuck combing the police blotter for likely stories, her work likely fated to be buried on the back pages.
 Faced with the case of Belva Gaertner, a tawdry cabaret singer who had evidently shot her lover dead in an automobile, Watkins perked up when she read Belva’s observation, “I liked him and he loved me—but no woman can love a man enough to kill him, because there are always plenty more.”
 Gaertner’s only defense was that she was drunk.
 “Gin and guns, either one is bad enough, but together they get you in a dickens of a mess, don’t they?” she shrugged.
 Watkins shrewdly recognized good copy when she saw it.
 “No Sweetheart worth killing—Mrs. Gaertner” the headline blared, and Watkins had found her métier.

-Shortly afterwards, when another unfaithful married woman committed murder, Watkins was ready.
+Shortly afterwards, when an unfaithful married woman committed murder, Watkins was ready.
 “Woman Plays Jazz Air as Victim Dies” screamed the Trib, and all over Chicago, readers could hear the strains of the foxtrot “Hula Lou” in the air as the jilted beau of Beulah Annan, the “prettiest murderess” bled his life out on the floor of her apartment.
 The reporter speculated the two killers might compare notes in jail, although “as yet the two have not talked over their common interests.
 A man, a woman, liquor and a gun.”
+Watkins called Beulah "the beauty of the cell block" and Belva, "the most stylish of Murderess Row."
 Belva and Beulah’s lawyers used the attention that Watkins brought to the cases to tailor the defenses of their attractive clients, eventually winning freedom for them both.
-Whether Watkins felt some discomfort at her witticisms freeing clearly guilty criminals can only provide speculation.
+Watkins admitted later in her life that she felt some discomfort that her witticisms freed clearly guilty criminals.

 Flirty Phyllis Haver plays Roxie Hart, modeled on “Hula Lou” killer Beulah Annan.
 She is utterly fantastic in Chicago, her subtle expressions leaving no doubt as to her character's greed and opportunism.
 Haver became a Mack Sennett bathing beauty after arriving in Hollywood from Douglas, Kansas.
 Today, perhaps she is most often seen opposite Buster Keaton in the short, “The Balloonatic.”
 She was popular in the 1920s, playing a succession of temptresses in films like The Perfect Flapper, D.W.
 Griffith’s The Battle of the Sexes and with John Barrymore in Don Juan.
 She married a “Manhattan millionaire” in 1929 and retired from the screen.
 The marriage didn’t last, and she died of barbiturate poisoning at 61, a suicide.